 8. The role of proximities in the development of wine tourism practices: the cases of the Provence-Alpes-Côte d’Azur region and South Australia Didier Bédé, Sébastien Bédé, Coralie Haller

 9. The international dynamics of competitive clusters: different insights and perspectives (2005–2015) Manuela Bardet and Karine Guiderdoni-Jourdain

 10. Coordination and control of multinational companies: A literature review Valérie Fossats-Vasselin

 11. Internationalization decision models of international new ventures Tristan Salvadori

 12. For a critical approach to corporate social responsibility in Africa: the case of the gold mining sector Yves Livian

 13. Reopening of stock markets and efficiency: the case of Central and Eastern Europe Mohammad El Hajj

 14. Facing the innovation–export paradox: lessons from innovative SMEs operating in small domestic markets Thi-Mong-Chau Nguyen, Valérie-Inés De La Ville and Eric Milliot

-Philippe Very is a Professor of Strategy and Head of Faculty at Edhec Business School, France.
+Philippe Very is Professor of Strategy and Head of Faculty at EDHEC Business School, France.